 Lemongrass due to its antifungal and antibacterial property can help in healing or inhibiting bacterial and fungal infections of the body.
 Citral present in the oil applied helps in keeping the skin healthy from infections like candida and other common fungal diseases (9).

-Due to its various medicinal properties like a sedative, stress buster relaxes the muscles and reduce hypertension this oil is also used as a massage oil.
-Sometimes lemongrass oil blended with other oil like almond oil to accentuate its property as a massage oil.
+Due to its various medicinal properties like a sedative, stress buster relaxes the muscles and reduces hypertension this oil is also used as a massage oil.
+Sometimes lemongrass oil is blended with other oil like almond oil to accentuate its property as a massage oil.

 4. Applied during fever

 Applying lemongrass oil during fever helps in lowering the temperature down.
 Therefore in Jamaica lemongrass is also known as fever grass (10).